A New Zealand father who evaded authorities with his 3 children for years is shot dead by the police

 WELLINGTON, New Zealand (AP) — A man who evaded authorities with his three children in the remote New Zealand countryside for nearly four years was shot and killed by a police officer Monday, law enforcement said.

-One child was with Tom Phillips at the time of the confrontation, but the two other children were still missing hours after the shootout, in which an officer was critically injured.
+One child was with Tom Phillips at the time of the confrontation and the other two children were found in the forest hours after the shoot-out, in which an officer was critically injured.

-The December 2021 disappearance of Phillips and his children — now about 9, 10 and 11 — confounded investigators for years as they scoured the densely forested area where they believed the family was hiding.
-The family was not believed to ever have traveled far from the isolated North Island rural settlement of Marokopa where they lived, but credible sightings of them were rare.
+The December 2021 disappearance of Phillips and his children — now about 9, 10 and 11 years old — confounded investigators for years as they scoured the densely forested area where they believed the family was hiding.
+The father and children were not believed to ever have traveled far from the isolated North Island rural settlement of Marokopa where they lived, but credible sightings of them were rare.

 Phillips has not been formally identified, but authorities believed he was the man killed.